GiancarloMCorrea/myWebsite/content/en/post/Zotero-and-Quarto/index.md

 ## Update the Bibtex file

-This is done automatically by inserting this code chunk at the beginning of your Quarto file (`.qmd`):
+This is done automatically by inserting this R code chunk at the beginning of your Quarto file (`.qmd`):

 ```{r, eval=FALSE}
 require(rbbt)